No Way Out (2003): Storylines

+After his Hell in a Cell match with Brock Lesnar at No Mercy in October, The Undertaker came to the ring and called out Lesnar who apologized for bringing Undertaker's wife Sara into the feud and stated that he earned his respect.
+After Lesnar departed from the ring, Big Show who had been traded to SmackDown! from Raw came to the ring and stated that it was because of him that Lesnar was able to defeat Undertaker and referred to him as a broken down has-been.
+Undertaker stated back that he would rather be a broken down has-been than a giant that never was, referring to Big Show.
+When Undertaker walked up to the stage and posed for the crowd, Big Show emerged from the back and attacked him before gorilla pressing him over head and throwing him off the stage.
+As a result of the attack, Undertaker was injured and placed out of action for over three months.
+In January he returned at Royal Rumble and was the last participant eliminated from the Royal Rumble match by Lesnar who won.
+On the January 23 episode of SmackDown!, Undertaker made his return and called out Big Show but instead Big Show sent out A-Train to face Undertaker in a match which Undertaker won.
+The following three weeks, saw Big Show through his agent Paul Heyman sending Undertaker boxed gifts to the ring such as Brother Love, Chris Kanyon who was dressed as singer Boy George and finally a puppy in what turned out to be an ambush as Big Show attacked Undertaker from behind and Chokeslammed him.
+This led to a match between the two at No Way Out.

 Event

 Preliminary matches

 Before the event aired live on pay-per-view, Rey Mysterio defeated Jamie Noble on Sunday Night Heat.
 The first match was between Jeff Hardy and Chris Jericho.
 Jericho forced Hardy to submit to the Walls of Jericho to win the match.

 Next was a World Tag Team Championship match between Kane and Rob Van Dam and William Regal and Lance Storm.
 After Storm pulled Kane's mask, preventing him from seeing, Kane executed a Chokeslam on Van Dam.
 Storm pinned Van Dam to retain the title.

 The third match was a Cruiserweight Championship match between Matt Hardy and Billy Kidman.
 Hardy executed a Twist of Fate off the top rope to win the title.

-Next was a match between The Big Show and The Undertaker.
-Undertaker forced Big Show to pass out to a Triangle Choke to win the match.
+Next was a match between Big Show and The Undertaker.
+The Undertaker forced Big Show to pass out to a Triangle Choke to win the match.